zju-vipa/CMI/README.md

 ### 5. Implement your algorithms

 You can inherent `datafree.synthesis.BaseSynthesizer` to implement your algorithms.
-It should provide two interface: 1) `BaseSynthesizer.synthesize` takes several steps to craft new samples and return an image dict for visualization; 2) `BaseSynthesizer.sample` fetches a batch of training data for KD.
+It should provide two interfaces: 1) `BaseSynthesizer.synthesize` takes several steps to craft new samples and return an image dict for visualization; 2) `BaseSynthesizer.sample` fetches a batch of training data for KD.

 ## Citation
-I you found this work useful for your research, please cite our paper:
+If you found this work useful for your research, please cite our paper:
 ```
 @misc{fang2021contrastive,
       title={Contrastive Model Inversion for Data-Free Knowledge Distillation},